 Fair or just; used in the context of selection of subjects to indicate that the benefits and burdens or research are fairly distributed.

-An Exempt Modification is a change to an Exempt research study that is subject to HRPP review and approval before implementation, unless the immediate change is necessary to eliminate an apparent hazard to participants.
-Currently-enrolled and active participants must be informed of the change if it could affect their willingness to continue participation in the study.
+A change to an Exempt research study that is subject to HRPP review and approval before implementation, unless the immediate change is necessary to eliminate an apparent hazard to participants.
+Currently enrolled and active participants must be informed of the change if it could affect their willingness to continue participation in the study.
 The Exempt Modification review process is required by Brown policy.

 Available or “on the shelf” (e.g., data, specimens) at the time the research is submitted for a determination of whether the research is exempt.